 This time last year, 13 months after the COVID-19 virus was first identified, the first vaccine was given the green light for manufacturing and distribution.
-After one of the worst market meltdowns seen in recent history, disruptive lockdowns and slashed distributions by many companies, there was finally light at the end of the tunnel.
+After one of the worst market meltdowns seen in recent history, disruptive lockdowns and distributions slashed by many companies (many companies cut or suspended dividends and also curtailed their share repurchase activities), there was finally light at the end of the tunnel.
 While new variants of COVID have caused occasional setbacks, this light appears to have grown bigger and brighter for most developed markets.

 The US economy has been no exception and its stock market has been ahead of most others, with the S&P 500 ending 2020 with a stunning 68% return.
-This was largely down to many of its leading blue-chip companies - including big tech names such as Amazon, Microsoft and Netflix - outperforming as they and their customers adapted to a new way of life.
-As lockdowns and restrictions have mostly been lifted and more than half the country has been vaccinated, the US market has continued to outperform over 2021.
+This was largely down to many of its leading blue-chip (established and well-recognised) companies - including big tech names such as Amazon, Microsoft and Netflix - outperforming as they and their customers adapted to a new way of life.
+As lockdowns and restrictions have mostly been lifted and more than half the country has been vaccinated, the US market has continued to outperform global markets more generally (as represented by the MSCI World Index in Figure 1 below) over 2021.